gsoulie/ionic2-resources/ionic-error.md

 Sometimes iOS build failed with ```Asset catalog - xcassets error``` and XCode throw a ```Distill failed for unknown reasons``` error.

+This error seems to be caused by ios assets files

 To solve this error

 ```